-We reviewed the Independent Citizens' Oversight Committee minutes and agendas along with other pertinent information on Measure U designated projects to determine whether the funds expended for the year ended June 30, 2021, were for valid facilities acquisition and construction purposes as stated in the Bond Project List.
-Additionally, we reviewed photographs of significant bond projects to determine projects were being completed as identified in the Bond Project List.
+We reviewed the Independent Citizens' Oversight Committee minutes and agendas along with other pertinent information on Measure U designated projects to determine whether the funds expended for the year ended June 30, 2022, were for valid facilities acquisition and construction purposes as stated in the Bond Project List.

-Based on review of expenditure documentation, review of project photographs, and other pertinent information provided, it appears the construction work performed was consistent with the Bond Project List as well as the allowable projects as identified in Measure U ballot measures.
+Based on review of expenditure documentation, and other pertinent information provided, it appears the construction work performed was consistent with the Bond Project List as well as the allowable projects as identified in Measure U ballot measures.